ilknur28/To-Do-List-App/README.md

 ## Getting Started

-Simple To Do List, generating a list of item.
+Simple To Do List, generating a list of items.

 ## Built With